 Although Arizona laws and courts do not favor one type of custody over another and they are not supposed to make custody decisions based on parents’ gender, custody issues and cases can still be complicated and contentious.
-As a result, having an experienced attorney – like Scottsdale Custody Lawyer Karen A. Schoenau – on your side, advocating your rights, can be critical to favorably resolving joint custody versus primary custody disputes.Joint Custody Versus Primary Custody: What the Court Considers
+As a result, having an experienced attorney – like Scottsdale Custody Lawyer Karen A. Schoenau – on your side and advocating for your rights can be critical to favorably resolving joint custody versus primary custody disputes in Arizona.

 Ideally, divorcing parents will agree about how custody and related issues are to be resolved.
 This, however, is not always possible, and when parents cannot agree on joint custody versus primary custody, it will be up to the family courts to step in and resolve the matter.